Health Indicator Report of Disability Prevalence

 How Do We Compare With the U.S.?The age-adjusted prevalence of disability in Utah was 25.0% in 2021, which was slightly lower than the U.S. rate of 27.1%.

-What Is Being Done?Due to the need for programmatic, policy, and environmentally based inclusion strategies, the Centers for Disease Control and Prevention awarded the Disability and Health Program at the Utah Department of Health a new five-year (2021-2026) grant to increase resources and reduce disparities for people with disabilities through improving health promotion and chronic disease management inclusivity.
+What Is Being Done?Due to the need for programmatic, policy, and environmentally based inclusion strategies, the Centers for Disease Control and Prevention awarded the Disability and Health Program (DHP) at the Utah Department of Health a new five-year (2021-2026) grant to increase resources and reduce disparities for people with disabilities.
 Quarterly meetings that guide inclusion efforts occur with the Utah Disability Advisory Committee, which is comprised of people with disabilities, public health management, and organizations that specialize in and serve people with disabilities.
-Currently, programmatic efforts are focused on: *Training public health administration and staff to increase the level of inclusion and access for people with disabilities in their programs and organizations, *Administering a training for healthcare providers on accessible preventive health care, *Implementing a project to link adults with intellectual and other developmental disabilities to preventive health care or health promotion programs in their communities, *Implementing and evaluating evidence-based health promotion interventions and policy, systems, as well as policy, system and environmental (PSE) changes, and *Developing and disseminating resources and tools to address health disparities among adults with disabilities.
+Current strategies include: *Training public health administration and staff to increase the level of inclusion and access for people with disabilities in their programs and organizations, *Administering a training for healthcare providers on accessible preventive health care, *Implementing a project to link adults with intellectual and other developmental disabilities to preventive health care or health promotion programs in their communities, *Implementing and evaluating evidence-based health promotion interventions and policy, systems, as well as policy, system and environmental (PSE) changes, and *Developing and disseminating resources and tools to address health disparities among adults with disabilities.